datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

     "title": "Hacktoberfest 2021: Hack with us!",
     "type": "blog",
     "date": "2021-09-19T11:00:00+02:00",
     "description": "We are again participating in the Hacktoberfest!
-Contribute and get a webcam slider, sticker set and maybe a free t-shirt.", "featured_image": "hacktoberfest-2021",
+Contribute and get a webcam cover, sticker set and maybe a free t-shirt.", "featured_image": "hacktoberfest-2021",
     "tags": [ "hacktoberfest", "digitalocean", "github", "open source", "pull request" ], "authors": [ "malte", "baltpeter" ],